-One of the biggest things is that in order to make it work, we have to prepare in advance.
+One of the biggest things we’ve learned is that in order to make our “Skipping Halloween” work, we have to prepare in advance.
 We learned the hard way that going to the store, even in the morning or middle of the day on Halloween isn’t safe.
-Too many people come to the store dressed up at all hours of the day and the other kids that are in there are unruly, obnoxious, and do stupid things like sword fighting in the isles with fake bloody swords.
+Too many people come to the store dressed up at all hours of the day and the other kids that are in there are unruly, obnoxious, and do stupid things like sword fighting in the isles with fake bloody swords…because they can.

 My kids also quit going to school on Halloween.
 This was especially true when they were in elementary school.
 The celebrations, decorations, and costume parades were all intense triggers and WAY too much for them.
 Once they hit middle school and high school, depending on what activities are going on that day, they can decide whether to go or not.
 If the decide not to, I call them in sick…because PTSD is a very real illness.
 We stay home, hang out in our jammies, watch tv, make cookies, and get things ready for our special family night.

 During the entire month of October, we skip all the church Halloween party, school festivals, office parties, and specifically Halloween themed community events.
 We don’t carve pumpkins, and I got rid of all the trick or treat buckets and old Halloween decorations (some of which I’d had for years and years.)
 The only things I kept were my happy-faced lighted pumpkins, which still adorn the top of my hutch all month long.